addoxy/MailYard/TASKS.md

 ### 11. Block List and Reordering System

-- [ ] Remove the assets section from the resource sidebar
+- [x] Remove the assets section from the resource sidebar
-- [ ] Create `src/app/designs/[id]/components/resource-sidebar/block-list.tsx` - Show list of blocks in email canvas
+- [x] Create `src/app/designs/[id]/components/resource-sidebar/block-list.tsx` - Show list of blocks in email canvas
-- [ ] Create `src/app/designs/[id]/components/resource-sidebar/block-list-item.tsx` - Individual block list item component
+- [x] Create `src/app/designs/[id]/components/resource-sidebar/block-list-item.tsx` - Individual block list item component
-- [ ] Implement drag-and-drop reordering functionality for the block list using dnd-kit
+- [x] Implement drag-and-drop reordering functionality for the block list using dnd-kit
-- [ ] Add visual indicators for drag operations (highlighting, insertion points)
+- [x] Add visual indicators for drag operations (highlighting, insertion points)
-- [ ] Ensure block list updates reflect in real-time on the email canvas
+- [x] Ensure block list updates reflect in real-time on the email canvas
-- [ ] Add block selection from the list (clicking a list item selects the block in canvas)
+- [x] Add block selection from the list (clicking a list item selects the block in canvas)
-- [ ] Show block hierarchy for nested blocks (containers with children)
-- [ ] Add block actions: duplicate, delete from the list context menu or buttons
+- [x] Add block actions: duplicate, delete from the list context menu or buttons
-- [ ] Display block names/types clearly with appropriate icons
+- [x] Display block names/types clearly with appropriate icons

 **Notes**: This replaces the asset management with a more useful block outline/layers panel.
 Focus on smooth drag-and-drop reordering that syncs with the canvas.
 Use the existing drag-drop infrastructure.